steventango/house-counter/README.md

 # House Counter

+Counts houses from a map image, using opencv2.

 Instructions
  - `python -m pip install -r requirements.txt`
  - Add a `map.png` image to the working directory